ninetyh/tiktok-assistant-webapp/data/guide.md

 To make it easier to use Rebotou, we recommend you pin it to your chrome toolbar (see the following screenshot).

 <div class="guide-image guide-pin-extension"></div>

+# 4. Login to TikTok

+Run your browser and visit the [TikTok](https://www.tiktok.com) website to make sure you are logged in.

+# 5. Open Rebotou App

+Click the Rebotou icon in browser toolbar (see the following screenshot).

+<div class="guide-image guide-open-rebotou"></div>

+# 6. Enjoy Your Growth

+Congratulations on successfully running Rebotou, next you can create tasks to start your growth path.